MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/attestation_signing_a_kernel_driver_for_public_release.md

   .Set CompressionType=MSZIP
   .Set Cabinet=on
   .Set Compress=on
-  ;Specify file name for new cab file
+  ; Specify file name for new cab file
   .Set CabinetNameTemplate=Echo.cab
+  ; Specify the subdirectory for the files.
+  ; Your cab file should not have files at the root level, ; and each driver package must be in a separate subfolder.
+  .Set DestinationDir=Echo
-  ;Specify files to be included in cab file C:\Echo\Echo.Inf
+  ; Specify files to be included in cab file C:\Echo\Echo.Inf
   C:\Echo\Echo.Sys</code></pre></td>
   </tr>